Prostate cancer is the most common malignancy affecting men in the UK.

 Management is dependent on a multitude of factors but may involve active surveillance, androgen deprivation therapies, radiotherapy, chemotherapy and surgical intervention.

-1 in 8 men in the UK will get prostate cancer in their lifetime.
+1 in 6 men in the UK will be diagnosed with prostate cancer in their lifetime.

-In the UK around 47,000 men are diagnosed with prostate cancer each year.
+In the UK it is the most common malignancy in men with around 52,000 diagnosed with prostate cancer each year.
 Approximately 12,000 men die each year from prostate cancer.

-The prevalence increases with advancing age.
-However around 25% of cases occur in men younger than 65.
-Black men are at greater risk of prostate cancer and have a higher mortality when compared to white men.
+The prevalence increases with advancing age with incidence peaking between the ages of 75-79.
+Black men are at greater risk of developing prostate cancer and have a higher mortality when compared to White men.

 The aetiology of prostate cancer is poorly understood though a number of risk factors have been identified.